Financial Aid FAQ

 NYS TAP applications can vary.
 When you are finished with your FAFSA there is a direct link to take you to the NYS TAP application.
 If you missed that link, you will have to wait for your FAFSA to be processed before you can log on to complete your TAP application.
 You will receive an email from NYS TAP prompting you to complete the application.
 The processing of a TAP application may take from three to five weeks.

-FAFSAs are done every school year.
-Our school year technically starts in the summer.
-So, for example, the Summer of 2018, Fall of 2018, and Spring of 2019 are all covered by the 18/19 FAFSA.
-Other schools may have summer at the end of their semester, so if you are planning to attend summer classes at another institution you should clarify which FAFSA you need with their Financial Aid Office.
+FAFSAs must be completed every school year.
+MVCC's school year technically starts in the summer.
+So, for example, the Summer of 2024, Fall of 2024, and Spring of 2025 are all covered by the 2024-2025 FAFSA.
+Other schools may have summer at the end of their semester, so if you are planning to attend summer classes at another institution you should clarify which FAFSA you need with that school's Financial Aid Office.

 To check the status of your appeal, follow these steps: